olmesm/ohmybuck/content/blog/2020-03-29-export-vars-to-ssm/index.md

 OVERWRITE="$3"

 # To use:
-#   sh export-to-ssm.sh.sh <VAR_ENV_FILE> <SSM_PREFIX>
+#   sh ./export-to-ssm.sh <VAR_ENV_FILE> <SSM_PREFIX>

 # EXAMPLE
-#   sh ./export-to-ssm.sh.sh .env.example /application/project/environment/
+#   sh ./export-to-ssm.sh .env.example /application/project/environment/

 if [ -z "$VAR_ENV_FILE" ]; then
-  echo "It appears you did not specify a file with the list of variables to fetch" echo ". ./export-to-ssm.sh.sh .env.example /application/project/environment/"
+  echo "It appears you did not specify a file with the list of variables to fetch" echo "sh ./export-to-ssm.sh .env.example /application/project/environment/"

   exit 1
 fi

 if [ -z "$VAR_SSM_PREFIX" ]; then
-  echo "It appears you did not specify an SSM prefix" echo ". ./export-to-ssm.sh.sh .env.example /application/project/environment/"
+  echo "It appears you did not specify an SSM prefix" echo "sh ./export-to-ssm.sh .env.example /application/project/environment/"

   exit 1
 fi